Steve Jurczyk

-Stephen G. Jurczyk is an American engineer who served as the Acting Administrator of NASA.
+Stephen G. Jurczyk (February 20, 1962 – November 23, 2023) was an American engineer who served as the acting administrator of NASA.
 He previously worked at Langley Research Center in Hampton, Virginia.

 Education and career

-Jurczyk is a graduate of the University of Virginia where he received Bachelor of Science and Master of Science degrees in Electrical Engineering in 1984 and 1986.
-He is an associate fellow of the American Institute of Aeronautics and Astronautics.
+Jurczyk was a graduate of the University of Virginia where he received Bachelor of Science and Master of Science degrees in Electrical Engineering in 1984 and 1986.
+He was an associate fellow of the American Institute of Aeronautics and Astronautics.

 Jurczyk began his NASA career in 1988 at Langley Research Center in the Electronic Systems Branch as a design, integration and testing engineer developing several space-based Earth remote sensing systems.
 From 2002 to 2004, Jurczyk was director of engineering, and from 2004 to 2006 he was director of research and technology at Langley where he led the organizations’ contributions to a broad range of research, technology and engineering disciplines contributing to all NASA mission areas.
 From August 2006, Jurczyk served as Langley's Deputy Center Director.
 In May 2014, Jurczyk was appointed as Director at NASA’s Langley Research Center.
 There, he headed NASA’s first field Center, which plays a critical role in NASA’s aeronautics research, exploration and science missions.

 After Langley, Jurczyk was the associate administrator of the Space Technology Mission Directorate, since June 2015.
-In this position he formulated and executed the agency’s Space Technology programs, focusing on developing and demonstrating transformative technologies for human and robotic exploration of the solar system in partnership with industry and academia.
+In this position he formulated and executed the agency’s Space Technology programs, focusing on developing and demonstrating transformative technologies for human and robotic exploration of the Solar System in partnership with industry and academia.
 In May 2018, Jurczyk became NASA's associate administrator, the agency's highest-ranking civil servant position.

-He became acting NASA administrator following Jim Bridenstine's resignation on January 20, 2021.
+Jurczyk became acting NASA administrator following Jim Bridenstine's resignation on January 20, 2021.

-He retired from NASA on May 14, 2021.
+Jurczyk retired from NASA on May 14, 2021.
 He was replaced by astronaut and John F. Kennedy Space Center director Robert D. Cabana.

 On August 25, 2021, emails surfaced on a hacking forum allegedly showing United Launch Alliance Vice President Robbie Sabathier being critical of NASA administrators.
 At the time the email was sent, the acting NASA Administrator position was filled by Steve Jurczyk.
 Among many statements made, Sabather stated, "NASA HQ’s A-Suite leadership is currently incompetent and unpredictable".
 ULA has not commented on the authenticity of the emails but has stated it is "taking this alleged cyber crime seriously".

+Steve Jurczyk died from pancreatic cancer on November 23, 2023, at the age of 61.